Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-vUW3pockA5Y,280.289085,302.64.md

 >
 > [Jace is playing us the song of his people]
 >
 > Well.. uh..
-Coffee Stain, right?
+Coffee Stain, right? ..so i lurk for some shit and I find out what people say.